SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 In the first phase, each stored property is assigned an initial value by the class that introduced it.
-Once the initial state for every stored property has been determined, a new class instance is allocated in memory, and the initial property values are assigned to that new instance.
-The second phase then begins,
-and each class is given the opportunity to customize its stored properties further before the new instance is considered ready for use.
+Once the initial state for every stored property has been determined, the second phase begins, and each class is given the opportunity to customize its stored properties further before the new instance is considered ready for use.

 The use of a two-phase initialization process makes initialization safe, while still giving complete flexibility to each class in a class hierarchy.
-Two-phase initialization avoids property values being accessed before they are initialized, and avoids property values being set to a different value by another initializer unexpectedly.
+Two-phase initialization prevents property values from being accessed before they are initialized, and prevents property values from being set to a different value by another initializer unexpectedly.

 .. note::